BlinkyStitt/dvd-rip/README.md

       [ -z "$MNT_D" ] && exit 1

       # not all of the environment variables are getting set
+      # i think the dvd encryption is related
       eval $(udevadm info --name="$DEVNAME" --query property --export)

       docker run \